 |Black or African American||273|

 |Hispanic or Latino||473|

-Americans aren’t the only ones with an interest in Library Science.
+Library Science appeals to people across the globe.
 About 1.3% of those with this major are international students.

 How Much Do Library Science Majors Make?

 Data from the U.S. Department of Education shows that library science students who graduated in 2015-2017 with a master’s degree made a median starting salary of $41,200 per year.
 During this timeframe, most salaries fell between $38,800 (25th percentile) and $44,400 (75th percentile).

 It’s important to note that just because the people reporting these salaries have a degree in library science, it does not mean that they are working in a job related to their degree.

 Library Science majors often go into careers where salaries can range from $56,400 to $75,450 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.